gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/decision-model.md

 # Decision Model
 ## Introduction
-**Decision programming** aims to find a decision strategy $Z$ which optimizes some metric of the path distribution on an influence diagram such as expected value or risk.
+**Decision programming** aims to find a decision strategy $Z$ which optimizes some metric of the path distribution on an influence diagram such as expected value or Value-At-Risk.
 The **decision model** is a mixed-integer linear programming formulation of this optimization problem.
-The model that is presented here, is based on [^1], sections 3 and 5.
+The model that is presented here is based on [^1], sections 3 and 5.
 We recommend reading it for motivation, details, and proofs of the formulation.

 ## Formulation